4cyberlord/fisk_vote/README.md

 php artisan db:seed
 ```

+### Note

-**Note**: This will populate your database with comprehensive test data including elections, candidates, and votes.
+This will populate your database with comprehensive test data including elections, candidates, and votes.

 ### 4. Create Storage Link (for file uploads)